macOS Windows Android - VPN Kill Switch [IPBurger]

 Under the Options tab, click 'Default' button and keep the options checked/unchecked exactly as shown in the screenshot.

-Click 'Autostart' and later 'Windows Startup', and configure the options as shown in the screenshots below.
+Click on 'Windows Startup', and configure the options as shown in the screenshot below.

 Now we will configure the web browsers that you want to use with the VPN.
-Click 'Add file' button under the 'Tasks' tab, and select the web browser of your choice.
-In the screenshot below, I am using Mozilla Firefox.
-You can use any, such as Chrome, Edge or Internet Explorer.
+Click 'Add file' button under the 'Tasks' tab

 Once added, you will see that the browser program is mentioned under 'Cycle IP: Task' tab.
 Select the row of the program, and tick the checkboxes - 'Close' and 'Autorun'.

-Now log off from the current user, and login again.
+Close the program and log out from the current user, and login again.
 Please don't skip logging out and logging in, it is a crucial step.

 Great!
 Now you have successfully setup the killswitch.
 What this tiny killswitch does, is that it monitors your VPN connection, and automatically launch the web-browser when a successful VPN connection is established, and automatically close the web-browser whenever the connection is broken/disconnected.
 That way you never have to worry about leaking your real IP.